Category Archives: 2015 Films

 Grade: A-

-Anomalisa is one of the most creative offerings I have seen of late.
+Anomalisa (2015) is one of the most creative offerings I have seen recently.

-The central character of the story is Michael Stone, a depressed customer service expert, who travels to Cincinnati to deliver a seminar on his area of expertise.
+The central character is Michael Stone, a depressed customer service expert, who travels to Cincinnati to deliver a seminar on his expertise.
 Michael is riddled with anxiety and his life is rather mundane though he checks into a stylish hotel that is presumably hosting his convention.

 He is a bit of a big name within his industry.
 Oddly, every person he encounters looks and sounds the same- that of a white man- even his wife and son.
 He is haunted by the memory of an old flame, Bella, who it is revealed he jilted years ago and now lives in Cincinnati.

 The film is highly creative and unique.
 It is also mysterious.
-My first wonder was attempting to figure out why all of the characters- regardless of gender- share the same voice.
+My first wonder was to figure out why all the characters, regardless of gender, share the same voice.

-Michael is lonely and sees everyone else in his life as monotonous or meaningless- until he meets Lisa, that is.
-The film is not clear as to what Michael sees in Lisa- perhaps her realness in a world of phoniness.
-She is an ordinary girl, but perhaps that is the point?
+Michael is lonely and sees everyone else as monotonous or meaningless until he meets Lisa.
+The film is not clear what Michael sees in Lisa- perhaps her realness in a world of phoniness.
+She is an ordinary girl, but what is the point?
 I am still not sure of this.

-I did not find the character of Michael to be likable and certainly not one to root for.
-He is dismissive of some characters, a bit condescending, but despite this, is not a hated character either.
+I did not find the character Michael likable and not one to root for.
+He is dismissive of some characters and a bit condescending, but despite this, not a hated character either.
 He and Lisa as a duo are to root for.

-The explicit sex scene between Michael and Lisa is as shocking as it is tender- I think showing this graphic edge in animation really through me for a loop since this rarely happens in animated films, and I still- perhaps incorrectly- assume that animated films are for children only with their parents to endure.
+The explicit sex scene between Michael and Lisa is as shocking as it is tender.
+I think showing this graphic edge in animation threw me for a loop since this rarely happens in animated films- perhaps incorrectly- assuming that they are for children only with their parents to endure.

-To be fair, Anomalisa is not true animation- felt puppets are used, which gives a great, human-looking feel to the film and makes the characters more life-like.
+Anomalisa is not true animation- felt puppets are used, giving a great, human-looking feel and making the characters more life-like.

-Anomalisa is not a perfect ten but is damn close for its left-of-center approach alone.
-A magical journey into the art of creativity and thought.
-A little far out there for most, and perhaps the sarcasm may be lost on some, but a unique experience, nonetheless.
+Anomalisa (2015) is not a perfect ten but damn close for its left-of-center approach alone.
+A journey into the art of creativity and thought.
+A bit far out there for most, and perhaps the sarcasm may be lost on some, but a unique experience, nonetheless.

 Oscar Nominations: Best Animated Feature Film